 No matter where you are training and what your goals are, the most important thing you need to keep in mind is proper exercise technique.
 We tend to feel unmotivated when training in less than ideal circumstances.
 As a result, we pay less attention to the critical details that determine our training quality: exercise selection, training volume, intensity, effort, and form.
 In other words, we rush to finish, so we do not have to endure the disappointment any longer than we should.

-The good news is, once you change the mindset you carry toward training, you will not see workouts as ideal and bad.
+The good news is that once you change the mindset you carry toward training, you will not see workouts as ideal or bad.
 Instead, you will gain an appreciation for every workout.
 In addition, you will see each bout as an opportunity to improve yourself in some capacity - strength, endurance, explosiveness, or something else.
+One person who celebrates every workout opportunity is Chris Castellano, also known as FittestTravel.
+Follow people like him on Twitter, and you will feel their passion and creativity.

 1. Do a general warm-up.